Big Idea: To really flourish, shift from the culture’s view of sex to how God designed sex.

 Paul repeats this phrase twice, and gives us two problems with the view that we can do anything that we want:

-First, some things we want to do just aren’t helpful.
+First, some things that we want to do just aren’t helpful.
 Actually, it’s the very opposite.
 Some things that want to do are harmful.
 Doing what we want looks good, but it can actually be quite damaging.

 Second, doing what we want can lead to addiction and a loss of control.
 I hope you catch the irony here.
-Paul says that sexual freedom actually leads to being dominate by sex.
+Paul says that sexual freedom actually leads to being dominated by sex.
 In other words, sexual freedom isn’t freedom at all.
 It’s more like being imprisoned in a prison of our own making.
 Sexual freedom isn’t freedom at all.

 Let’s just look at one example: porn.
 According to stats, porn is a huge issue, even in the church.
 And it has a number of negative effects.
 In 2012, Men’s Health magazine — which is not a Christian magazine the last time I checked — summarized eight harmful effects of porn.
 It’s progressive.
 It creates unrealistic expectations.
 It can lead to casual sex.
 It amplifies emotional problems.
 It creates unhealthy sexual bonds.
 It counterfeits intimacy.
 It disrupts real relationships.
 It hurts your spouse.